2/7/2025

 speaker

 So we will not talk specifically.
 What we'll say is that we have the conclusion from the meeting in Q1 and we are on track for that.
-And as you know there is a you know when you have the meeting then the you could say the final minutes from the meeting will be sent by the FDA no later than 30 days after the meeting has been stopped.
+And as you know, when you have the meeting, then you could say the final minutes from the meeting will be sent by the FDA no later than 30 days after the meeting has been held.
 And that is the time when you can conclude on the outcome of the meeting.
 And we expect to communicate on the outcome of the meeting in Q1.

 speaker